stephenbensley/Queah/README.md

 ## QueahApp

 The Queah iOS app is implemented in Swift using SwiftUI and SpriteKit.
+For more information about the app, see the [app store listing](https://apps.apple.com/us/app/queah/id6450433350/).